oblivia-simplex/Narrativity/1_scott.md

-MONTREAL, QUEBEC: I return to the site of an old novel.
+**Montreal, Quebec**: I return to the site of an old novel.
 This will not always be a street of failure, even if still playing the former glamour of the seedy.
 French-language covers of country music are playing on the radio.
 Men (sit) alone at tables.
 One with haggard